dgt3330/Udacity-Course-Github-Project/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

+### Date
-### 18 July 2021
+18 July 2021, readme file

-Include the date you created this project and README file.
+### Project title

-### Udacity Github repository project
+Udacity Github repository project

-Replace the Project Title
+### Description

-### This is a project, where I will create a Github repository and local repository.
+This is a project, where I will create a Github repository and local repository.
 I will work on a repo for my bikeshare report, make multiple branches and make edits to files on those branches (e.g. a readme file, and python code), and commit changes to remove repository.
-Describe what your project is about and what it does

 ### chicago.csv, washington.csv, new_york_city.csv
 Include the files used